Etymological Dictionary of the Altaic Languages

-The Etymological Dictionary of the Altaic Languages is a comparative and etymological dictionary of the hypothetical Altaic language family.
+The Etymological Dictionary of the Altaic Languages is a comparative and etymological dictionary based on the Altaic language family hypothesis.
 It was written by linguists Sergei Starostin, Anna Dybo, and Oleg Mudrak, and was published in Leiden in 2003 by Brill Publishers.
-It contains 3 volumes, and is a part of the Handbook of Oriental Studies: Section 8, Uralic and Central Asian Studies; no. 8.
+It contains 3 volumes, and is a part of the Handbook of Oriental Studies [in German: Handbuch der Orientalistik, HdO]: Section 8, Uralic and Central Asian Studies; no. 8.

 The work was sponsored by the Soros Foundation, the Russian Foundation for Basic Research, and the Russian Foundation for Humanities.
 The work was also supported by Ariel Investments in the Tower of Babel project.
 All work was conducted within Starostin's STARLING database, available online.